 By Jan Wolfe and Richard Cowan

-The Senate then conducts a trial.
-House members act as the prosecutors, with senators as the jurors.
-The chief justice of the U.S. Supreme Court presides over the trial.
-A two-thirds majority vote is required in the 100-member Senate to convict and remove a president from office.
+If the House approves such a resolution, a trial is then held in the Senate.
+House members act as the prosecutors; the senators as jurors; the chief justice presides.
+A two-thirds majority vote is required in the 100-member Senate to convict and remove a president.
+This has never happened.

-Trump said on Twitter on Wednesday that he would ask the Supreme Court to intervene if Democrats tried to impeach him.
-But America’s founders explicitly rejected making a Senate conviction appealable to the federal judiciary, Bowman said.
+No. Trump has said on Twitter that he would ask the Supreme Court to intervene if Democrats tried to impeach him.
+But the founders explicitly rejected making a Senate conviction appealable to the federal judiciary.

 PARTYBREAKDOWN IN CONGRESS?